Law for the Restoration of the Professional Civil Service

-The Law for the Restoration of the Professional Civil Service (Gesetz zur Wiederherstellung des Berufsbeamtentums, shortened to Berufsbeamtengesetz), also known as Civil Service Law, Civil Service Restoration Act, and Law to Re-establish the Civil Service, was a law passed by the Nazi regime of Germany on 7 April 1933, two months after Adolf Hitler had attained power and two weeks after the promulgation of the Enabling Act.
-It was one of the first anti-Semitic and racist laws to be passed in Germany.
+The Law for the Restoration of the Professional Civil Service (Gesetz zur Wiederherstellung des Berufsbeamtentums, shortened to Berufsbeamtengesetz), also known as Civil Service Law, Civil Service Restoration Act, and Law to Re-establish the Civil Service, was enacted by the Nazi regime in Germany on 7 April 1933.
+This law, which followed Adolf Hitler's rise to power by two months and the promulgation of the Enabling Act by two weeks, constituted one of the earliest instances of anti-Semitic and racist legislation in Germany.

+The primary objective of the law was to establish a "national" and "professional" civil service by dismissing certain groups of tenured civil servants.
+Individuals of non-Aryan origin, particularly those of Jewish descent, were compelled to retire, while members of the Communist Party or affiliated organizations were to be terminated from their positions.
+Additionally, the law forbade Jews, non-Aryans, and political opponents from holding positions as teachers, professors, judges, or within the government.
+Its reach extended to other professions such as lawyers, doctors, tax consultants, musicians, and notaries.
+Initially, the law sought the dismissal of all non-Aryan civil servants, but subsequent amendments were introduced to exempt World War I veterans, individuals serving since August 1914, and those who had lost family members in the war.

+This law represented a significant turning point for German Jewry, prompting notable figures such as Albert Einstein to resign and emigrate prior to being forcibly expelled.
+Another provision aimed to remove personnel deemed unreliable due to their political beliefs.
+The legislation defined Aryan lineage and established a distinction between Aryans and non-Aryans.
+It also included provisions for compulsory retirement and the requirement of providing evidence of Aryan ancestry.
+A series of related ordinances were issued to implement the law and introduce further regulations.

 Articles of the law

 Article 1 of the Law claimed that in order to re-establish a "national" and "professional" civil service, members of certain groups of tenured civil servants were to be dismissed.
 Civil servants who were not of Aryan descent were to retire.
 Non-Aryans were defined as someone descended from non-Aryans, especially those descended from Jewish parents, or grandparents.
 Members of the Communist Party, or any related or associated organisation were to be dismissed.
-This meant that Jews, other non Aryans, and political opponents could not serve as teachers, professors, judges, or other government positions.
+This meant that Jews, other non-Aryans, and political opponents could not serve as teachers, professors, judges, or other government positions.
 Shortly afterwards, a similar law was passed concerning lawyers, doctors, tax consultants, musicians, and notaries.

 As the law was first drafted by the Interior Minister Wilhelm Frick, all those of "non-Aryan descent" were to be fired immediately at the Reich, Länder and municipal levels of government.
 However, the President of Germany, Paul von Hindenburg objected to the bill until it had been amended to exclude three classes of civil servants from the ban: